Dear Esteemed Members

-SBU:T&V is one of the largest tours & travel operators in the countrywhich provides end to end domestic and international travel ticketing tourism and MICErelated services to its clients.
-It is one of the oldest IATA accredited travel agencies in India.Operating from more than 88 locations across 19 cities in the country Balmer Lawrie worksround the clock to provide reliable innovative and cost effective travel solutions to itscustomers.
-Apart from the Central Government Ministries and Public SectorUndertakings/Enterprises the SBU has started servicing private customers as well.
+Today SBU:T&V is one of the largest tours & travel operators in the countrywhich provides end to end domestic and international travel ticketing tourism and MICErelated services to its clients.
+It is one of the oldest IATA accredited travel agenciesof India operating from more than 88 locations across 19 cities in the country.
+Travel& Tourism is one of the world's largest industries and the Indian Outbound Market isemerging as one of the fastest growing sector.

-REFINERY AND OIL FIELD SERVICES [SBU:ROFS]
+REFINERY & OIL FIELD SERVICES [SBU:ROFS]

-SBU:ROFS is engaged in the activity of Mechanized Sludge/Sediment Cleaning andHydrocarbon Recovery Services of the crude oil storage tanks.
-This continues to be a nicheindustry with a very limited number of players and your Company is a pioneer and leader inthis market.
+The SBU:ROFS is engaged in the activity of Mechanized Sludge/sediment Cleaning andHydrocarbon Recovery Services from Crude Oil Storage tanks and Lagoons.
+This continues tobe a niche industry with very limited number of players and the SBU:ROFS is a pioneer andmarket leader in this business.

 Your Company's culture policies relationship with stakeholders and loyalty to valuesis reflected in the

 Corporate Governance Report.
 Following are the five pillars of Governance that theCompany conforms to as a part of its commitment to adopt global best practices

 High accountability to its stakeholders;